build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 |ToC|
 |--|

-## What you will accomplish
+## What We Will Accomplish

-In this tutorial, you will:
+In this tutorial, we will:

 * Start a Serverless Amazon MSK Cluster
 * Produce streaming data to MSK Serverless using Kafka Client Container